Table of Contents

 Getting VAT numbers in the countries where you had enabled Call-Off Stock may take some time.

-Should you activate Pan-EU FBA between August 1 and November 1 2024, Amazon will compensate for the difference in fees between the European Fulfilment Network and the domestic FBA fees for items that were part of the Call-Off Stock programme.
+If you activate Pan-EU FBA between 1 August and 1 November 2024, Amazon will compensate for the difference in fees between the EFN and the domestic FBA fees for items that were part of the COS programme.

 The 2 main tax implications for COS sellers: